1994 Winter Olympics: Speed skating

-The long track speed skating events moved indoors, after they had been held outdoors in 1992.
-The 1994 Games introduced new qualification rules, limiting the number of participants in the men's 5000 meters and women's 3000 meters to 32, and only allowing the 16 best in each of these events to participate in the men's 10000 meters and the women's 5000 meters.
+In 1989, the International Skating Union mandated that, from the 1994 Olympics onwards, speed skating events would be held indoors to avoid interference from wind and weather conditions in the competitions.
+The 1994 Games also introduced a new system of qualification rules, limiting the number of participants in the men's 5000 meters and women's 3000 meters to 32, and only allowing the 16 best in each of these events to participate in the men's 10000 meters and the women's 5000 meters.

 Norway's Johann Olav Koss took three golds, in the men's 1,500 meters, 5000 meters and 10000 meters.
 In the latter two, he finished ahead of fellow countryman Kjell Storelid.
 The men's 500 meters was won by Russia's Aleksandr Golubev ahead of fellow countryman Sergey Klevchenya, while the men's 1000 meters was won by American Dan Jansen.
 For women, American Bonnie Blair defended her two 1992 golds in 500 meters and 1000 meters.
 Austria's Emese Hunyady won the 1500 meters ahead of Russia's Svetlana Bazhanova and Germany's Gunda Niemann.
 However, Bazhanova took gold ahead of Nemeth-Hunyady on the 3000 meters, with Germany's Claudia Pechstein in third.
 Pechstein would go on to win the 5000 meters ahead of Niemann.